-- Diagnosis was confirmed by positive lab test OR - Clinical diagnosis (suspected diagnosis) was made by HCP (doctor, NP or PA) OR - Parent or patient suspects COVID-19 based on symptoms consistent with COVID-19 AND living in area of community spread. - COVID-19 testing may or may not be available to confirm which suspected cases have the diagnosis. - Updated: July 24, 2020
+- Diagnosis was confirmed by positive lab test OR - Clinical diagnosis (suspected diagnosis) was made by HCP (doctor, NP or PA) OR - Parent or patient suspects COVID-19 based on symptoms consistent with COVID-19 AND living in area of community spread. - COVID-19 testing may or may not be available to confirm which suspected cases have the diagnosis. - Also Included: Suspected Influenza calls during the 2020-2021 flu season when flu is also present in the community. - Updated: November 11, 2020